tglowaski/First-android-app-Glowaski/README.md

 ## TODO:

 Take screenshots at various points to demonstrate that you have completed the various sections of the assignment.
 Your repository should be called "First-android-app-\<yourLastName\> and create a directory called 'screenshots'.
 Place all of your screenshots there and commit/push to GitHub.
-You can push the code you create as well, but it is not neccessary.
+You can push the code you create as well, but it is not necessary.